-Answer: Maximum 100 acres if single and 200 acres if married for rural homestead, 10 acre maximum in one or more contiguous parcels for an urban homestead.
+Answer: Maximum 100 acres if single and 200 acres if married for rural homestead, 10 acre maximum for an urban homestead.

 31) Question: Can you take a loan application for a home equity loan, if they already have a home equity loan and 1 year has not passed?